Floodwaters from Yellowstone surge through eastern Montana - NewsBreak

 “We are aware yesterday’s alert to the community caused a panic.
 That was never our hope,” city officials said in a statement Thursday.
 “We have never witnessed a situation like the one we saw yesterday ... we did not know how bad it could get or how long it would continue.”

-The floodwaters continued to move downstream and by Friday morning were expected to reach Miles City in eastern Montana.
+The floodwaters continued to move downstream.
+By Friday morning the flooding was expected to reach Miles City in eastern Montana.
 Local authorities said low-lying areas along the river could be flooded but there was no immediate risk to the city of more than 8,000 people.

-Officials had asked Billings residents Wednesday to conserve water because it was down to a 24- to 36-hour supply after a combination of heavy rain and rapidly melting mountain snow raised the Yellowstone River to historic levels that forced them to shut the treatment plant.
+Officials had asked Billings residents Wednesday to conserve water because it was down to a 24- to 36-hour supply after a combination of heavy rain and rapidly melting mountain snow raised the Yellowstone River to historic levels that forced them to shut down its water treatment plant.

 “None of us planned a 500-year flood event on the Yellowstone when we designed these facilities,” said Debi Meling, the city’s public works director.